Standard Lithium Ltd.: Standard Lithium Announces Positive Results of Geophysical Survey at Bristol Lake, Mojave Project, California

-VANCOUVER, British Columbia, 2017-08-08 11:00 CEST (GLOBE NEWSWIRE) -- Standard Lithium Ltd. ("Standard Lithium" or the "Company") (TSXV:SLL) (FRA:S5L) (OTCQX:STLHF) is pleased to announce positive results from the completed Controlled-Source Audio-Magnetotellurics / Magnetotellurics (CSAMT/MT) geophysical survey at the Company's Bristol Lake Project, in the Mojave area of California.
+VANCOUVER, British Columbia, Aug.
+08, 2017 (GLOBE NEWSWIRE) -- Standard Lithium Ltd. ("Standard Lithium" or the "Company") (TSXV:SLL) (FRA:S5L) (OTCQX:STLHF) is pleased to announce positive results from the completed Controlled-Source Audio-Magnetotellurics / Magnetotellurics (CSAMT/MT) geophysical survey at the Company's Bristol Lake Project, in the Mojave area of California.
 The report produced by Hasbrouck Geophysics Inc. provided the following highlights:

 Jim Hasbrouck, President of Hasbrouck Geophysics commented "Resistivity values less than one ohm-metre are present throughout the Bristol Lake Project area with portions of the area having resistivities that approach an extremely low value of 0.2 ohm-metres.
 These resistivities are the lowest that I have measured in the US for lithium-brine exploration and are similar to those seen in the lithium triangle of Chile, Argentina and Bolivia."